 This Top of bad logos contains one of the communities of twins and triplets.
 However, the third child is doubtlessly placed in the wrong place on the logo.
 The creators themselves don’t see the inappropriateness of this image, do they?

-No doubt, the Pepsi logo is one of the most recognizable worldwide, but this fact doesn’t make it cool.
-The manufacturer seems to immediately alert you at once to the consequences of drinking too much soda.
+The Pepsi logo is undoubtedly one of the most recognizable worldwide, but this fact doesn’t make it cool.
+The manufacturer seems to immediately alert you to the consequences of drinking too much soda.
+It is a disgusting logo.

 14. Bureau of Health Promotions

-A very unusual logo was chosen for this bureau of health promotion.
+A very unique logo was chosen for this bureau of health promotion.
+It is maybe the best example of confusing logos.
 By looking at it, it doesn’t become clear what kind of health they will strengthen.
-Or is it what the creators actually planned?
+Or is it what the creators planned?

 15. GAP 2010

 Once, GAP decided to completely change its logo, turning it into something stylish and modern.
-Unfortunately, this decision resulted in a mediocre logo of a company that can be easily come across in any supermarket.
+Unfortunately, this decision resulted in a mediocre company logo that can be easily seen in any supermarket.
 Plus, the logo is regarded as one of the bad logos.

-This logo was designed by Paul Rand, a famous designer.
+Paul Rand, a famous designer, designed this logo.
 But even celebrities can screw up, as we can see.
+It is one of the dumbest logos.

 17. American Pediatric Center

-The American Pediatric Center hardly planned to get into this TOP of bad logos, and even more so with such a message.
+It is our the most hated logo on this list.
+The American Pediatric Center hardly planned to get into this TOP of bad logos, even more so with such a message.
 Still, what the developers and those who approved this logo were thinking of is a difficult-to-answer question.

 18. Office of Government Commerce